SDU-Math-SunLab/scFLASH/README.md

 ## How to install
-To install scFLASH, follow these steps:
+To install `scFLASH`, follow these steps:

 ### Step1:
 Create a new conda environment (recommended):